papretreat/Pasadena-Astronomy-Postdoc-Retreat-2018/README.md

 ## Accommodations and meals

-The UCLA conference center fully [accommodates](http://lakearrowheadconferencecenter.ucla.edu/accommodations/) and [cater](http://lakearrowheadconferencecenter.ucla.edu/dining/) for us.
+The UCLA conference center fully [accommodates](http://lakearrowheadconferencecenter.ucla.edu/accommodations/) and [caters](http://lakearrowheadconferencecenter.ucla.edu/dining/) for us.
 The 'condolets' at the conference center accommodate two people, and offer a queen size bed with bath downstairs and a second queen size bed with bath upstairs.
 A living room area with wood-burning fireplace is shared by two conferees.
 All condolets have large decks with potential lake or forest views.

 Attendees share their room with another attendee.
 We used this [Spreadsheet](https://docs.google.com/spreadsheets/d/1d5grzYo76jLK4t76VM5wbl9XyPsMx03dwn5YkGQGnqk/edit?usp=drive_web&ouid=106650781263756717976) to organize roommate preferences.
-Otherwise roommates were assigned on a same-gender basis.
+Otherwise roommates are assigned on a same-gender basis.

 The conference center caters for all meals, which are covered in the cost of the retreat.
 They accommodate all dietary requirements detailed during registration.
 Dietary restrictions were listed [here](https://docs.google.com/spreadsheets/d/1d5grzYo76jLK4t76VM5wbl9XyPsMx03dwn5YkGQGnqk/edit?usp=sharing).